jorgebucaran/fisher/README.md

 Run `fisher` to update everything you've installed.
 There is no dedicated update command.
 Using the command line to add and remove packages is a facade for modifying and committing changes to your fishfile in a single step.

-If you are looking for a way to update fisher itself, use the `self-update` command.
+Looking for a way to update fisher itself?
+Use the `self-update` command.

 ```
 fisher self-update